-He has a strong background in SME development and recognises the importance of people and teams at the centre of workplace based change.
+For the last 15 years, he has focused on SME growth & development whilst recognising the importance of people and teams at the centre of successful & sustainable workplace based change.

 Jim’s career started as a microbiologist with British Bakeries then quickly moved into operations, being thrown in at the deep end managing a production team on the shop floor.
 A whole series of promotions culminated in Jim running his first factory in Dundee, before being persuaded into a new sector, Soft Drinks, managing and leading factories with the Coop and Princes Group.